WhiskyTangoFawks/LunarFalloutPlus/README.md

     * `Start Me Up - Skip Pre-War Prologue` Optional mod that allows you to skip the pre-war prologue
     * `Uneducated Shooter`: Recommended to only enable this after character creation, as it is known to cause a game freeze during new games.
     * `120FPS No VSYNC` : If you run a high refresh rate monitor with GSync/FreeSync, this will disable vsync, and cap the framerate at 120.
+4. Field of View (FOV)
+    It is recommended to leave the FoV vanilla.
+If you have to change it, use BethINI or edit the ini manually.
+The setting can be found under Details.
+Setting the FoV higher than 90 has been known to cause weird visual issues with armor mods in the list.
+Do not use the game console to change the FOV, it will not work.

 ### Game INI Settings with BethINI
 How to Setup your own ini files with Bethini